VCArduinoClub/InoArduino-Notes/InoArduino/Curriculum Builder.md

 Members under the curriculum builder team create lessons for the students.
 These lessons will be filled with an explanation of a certain concept of Arduino or programming, and a task or project at the end of the lesson.
-Curriculum builders will certainly need to review [[!Arduino Resources]] and probably [[Arduino Docs]].  [[Curriculum Google Docs]] is the location where they will be adding in their lesson plans.
+Curriculum builders will certainly need to review [[Arduino Resources]] and probably [[Arduino Docs]].  [[Curriculum Google Docs]] is the location where they will be adding in their lesson plans.

 Tasks: [[Curriculum Improvements]]